 4-6 February - Roadside camp – Cuidad Bolivar - 71 km

-7 February - Cuidad Bolivar - Toll gate truck stop - 95 km
+7 February - Cuidad Bolivar - Tollgate truck stop - 95 km

 9-11 February - Anaco – Barcelona - 90 km

-Instead of listening to the ooh’s and aah’s of our lovers, I took a walk to the lagoon and what a sunset it was!
+Instead of listening to the ooh’s and aah’s of our next-door lovers, I took a walk to the lagoon and what a sunset it was!
 Brown pelicans descended on the quayside where fishermen were cleaning fish, all waiting their turn for any bits being thrown their way.

-13 February - Puero Perito – Cupria - 104 km
+13 February - Puerto Píritu – Cupira - 104 km

-14 February - Cupria – Cuacagua - 101 km
+14 February - Cupira – Caucagua - 101 km

-15 February - Cuacagua – Higuerote - 46 km
+15 February - Caucagua – Higuerote - 46 km

 16 February - Higuerote

 I was seriously pissed off, as most of my recent pictures and my diary was on it - bummer.
-Everyone was running around trying to locate the culprit – presumably one of the workers – but he was long gone and I’m sure never to return.
+Everyone was running around trying to locate the culprit – presumably one of the workers – but he was long gone, and I’m sure never to return.

-So off I went to the shop, bought a new notebook and modem, and spent the rest of the day loading programs.
+Off I went to the shop, bought a new notebook and modem, and spent the rest of the day loading programs.

 17 February - Higuerote – Chuspa - 40 km

-It was after 11h00 by the time we left, and we took the coastal road in a westerly direction.
-Soon after we left, the road deteriorated and later disapperead altogether.
-It became rather muddy and there were no bridges over the rivers.
-Fortunately, the rivers were small and we could push our bikes through.
-But if I thought this was was bad, the worst was still to come....Cars and motorbikes turned around and we saw only 4-wheel drive vehicles and us.
+It was after 11h00 before getting away and onto the coastal road in a westerly direction.
+Soon after leaving, the path deteriorated and later disappeared altogether.
+It became rather muddy, and with no bridges over the rivers.
+Fortunately, the rivers were small, and one could push your bike through.
+But, if I thought it was terrible, the worst was still to come.
+Cars and motorbikes wisely decided to turn around, leaving only 4-wheel drive vehicles and us.

 18 February - Chuspa – Naiguata - 64 km

-We set off on a stunning and rather innocent-looking road.
-Soon, however, we started climbing steep hills through thick and dense forest.
-It was hot and humid as we climbed hill after hill, only to descend steeply down to the ocean again.
-Then it was straight up the mountain again.
-If it was not so incredibly beautiful, I would have had a serious sense of humour failure.
-It was a tough day on the road but stunning - this is after all Venezuela’s Caribbean Coast.
+The stretch of road between Chuspa and Naiguata was only 64 kilometres and was first a stunning and rather innocent-looking way.
+Soon, however, it started climbing steep hills through thick and dense forest.
+It was hot and humid as the road climbed hill after hill, only to descend steeply down to the ocean after which it was straight up the mountain again.
+If it weren’t so incredibly beautiful, I would have had a serious sense of humour failure.
+Although it was challenging cycling, the views were stunning.
+It was, after all, Venezuela’s Caribbean Coast.

 19 February - Naiguata – Maiquetia - 27 km

 20-21 February - Maiquetia – Caracas - 37 km

 22-24 February - Caracas - La Victoria - 103 km

 25 February - La Victoria - El Limon - 49 km